Village détruit de Douaumont

-Founded in Gallo-Roman times, the village of Douaumont enjoyed a simple, peaceful rural life until 1884, on its heights overlooking both the Woëvre plain to the east and the Meuse valley to the west.
+Founded in Gallo-Roman times, the village of Douaumont lived a simple, peaceful rural life on its heights overlooking both the Woëvre plain to the east and the Meuse valley to the west until 1884.

 From 1885, its 192 inhabitants suddenly swelled to 576 with the arrival of a large number of earth-moving workers, mainly Italians, to build Fort Douaumont.